JFronny/MIMAmulator/docs/extensions/io.md

   - 3: The port is a console.
 It behaves like the standard console port described above.
   - 4: The port is a simple, read-only device that provides a stream of program-specific data.
        Writing to this port seeks the specified relative nunmber of 24-bit words.
+  - 5: This port is a speaker.
+This port accepts 24-bit, big-endian, signed PCM audio samples at 16000Hz.
+       Writing to this port plays the sample.
+Reading from this port is undefined.